-Nate Oesch focuses his practice on intellectual property, bankruptcy, appellate, and complex civil litigation matters.
+Nate Oesch focuses his practice on appellate, complex civil, and intellectual property litigation matters.
 He works with a wide spectrum of companies to address their litigation needs, with an emphasis on proceedings before federal courts.
+As a former law clerk, Nate has experience with a wide variety of legal issues.
 He also uses his knowledge of the Eastern District of Wisconsin gained as a federal law clerk to serve as local counsel for out-of-state firms in proceedings within the district.

-In addition to his litigation practice, Nate helps his clients navigate a variety of matters, including intellectual property issues related to copyrights, patents, and trademarks, as well as creditors’ rights when a debtor enters, or is considering, bankruptcy.
+In addition to his litigation practice, Nate helps his clients navigate a variety intellectual property issues related to copyrights, patents, and trademarks.
 He is particularly interested in helping startups navigate legal issues as they begin to grow and develop.

 His recent work includes: